PennLINC/xcp_d/README.rst

 XCP-D derivatives are not particularly useful for task-dependent functional connectivity analyses, such as psychophysiological interactions (PPIs) or beta series analyses.
-It is also not suitable for general task-based analyses, such as standard task GLMs, as we recommend included nuisance regressors in the GLM step, rather than denoising data prior to the GLM.
+It is also not suitable for general task-based analyses, such as standard task GLMs, as we recommend including nuisance regressors in the GLM step, rather than denoising data prior to the GLM.